France hero image

 • Airports: Paris Charles de Gaulle (CDG) and Orly (ORY) for primary arrivals; Nice (NCE), Lyon (LYS), or Marseille (MRS) for regional combos.

-• Rail & coach: TGV links Paris ↔ Normandy, Loire, Lyon, and Provence; private coaches for regional loops and sites with limited rail access.
+• Rail & coach: TGV links Paris ↔ Normandy, Loire, Lyon, and Provence; private coaches cover regional loops and sites with limited rail access.

 • Typical drives: Paris ↔ Bayeux ~3 hrs; Bayeux ↔ Mont-Saint-Michel ~1.5 hrs; Paris ↔ Tours ~2.5 hrs; Avignon ↔ Aix-en-Provence ~1 hr.